ykaur99/NGS-workflow-chipseq/README.md

 -   Create an HTML summary file containing read alignment and filtering statistics, number of peaks called, and other useful information about the workflow.

 -   The optional step to take unaligned reads, BLAST them, and provide a summary of which organisms the unaligned reads likely originated from.

+-   Add validation to ensure that unit table and config file are formatted correctly.